top of page

 Who Should Read it?

-I’d recommend this book to both rookie and seasoned investors alike.
-It can be easily understood and serve to inspire a beginner who hasn’t yet bought a stock, while an experienced veteran may find some common ground with Guy and be able to apply the lessons therein to his or her own process.
+Both rookie and seasoned investors alike.
+It can be easily understood and serve to inspire a beginner who hasn’t yet bought a stock, while an experienced veteran may find some common ground with Guy and be able to apply his wisdom to his or her own process.

 Actionable Info